Corporate Actions

 Finding a professional agent is crucial, not only in completing a successful corporate action, but also in keeping investors happy and saving money.
 Whether it be tender offers, company buybacks or something else, we have the necessary expertise to handle your transactions from initial consultation to closing.
+We are able to assist, lead, and process any type of corporate action.

 Our corporate action services include: